Aakibmatin/oci-projects/load-balancer-apache/Readme.md

    - http://<load-balancer-public-ip>
    - Refresh the page multiple times — you should see responses alternating between Server 1 and Server 2
    - With different weights (e.g., 1 vs 2), you’ll notice one server appears more frequently

+**Key Takeaways**

+   - Private subnets keep your application servers secure and inaccessible from the public internet
+   - OCI Load Balancers provide high availability and intelligent traffic distribution
+   - Weighted Round Robin is perfect when backends have different capacities
+   - Health checks automatically detect and remove unhealthy instances
+   - All of this is completely free on the OCI Always Free Tier!

+**Next Steps / Challenges**

+   - Enable HTTPS using OCI Certificates or Let's Encrypt
+   - Experiment with other policies: Round Robin, Least Connections
+   - Add more instances and test failover
+   - Implement Session Persistence (sticky sessions)
+   - Automate the entire setup with Terraform or OCI CLI

+**Happy learning and building! ☁️⚖️**